zodiacon/DllIconHandler/README.md

 You may need to restart explorer for the DLL to take effect.
 If you open a new explorer window that maight work as well.

 You can test it by opening an explorer window and navigating to `c:\Windows\System32` and then contrast that with `c:\windows\SysWow64`.

+## Building from source

+Open the solution file in Visual Studio 2022 and just build.
+You can also use an older Visual Studio version - just change the project's properties to use the toolset that you have installed.